Home

 Habitat Loss

-90% of wild prairies and grasslands have been destroyed, and with them, more than two-thirds of all wildlife (Our Planet, 2019).
-We can restore native plants, trees, and wild lawns.
+90% of wild prairies and grasslands have been destroyed since colonization along with 2/3 of all wildlife (Our Planet, 2019).
+We can restore native plants and wild lawns.

 Pesticide Use

 Over 1 billion pounds of pesticides were used in the U.S. in 2022 (Whole Foods, 2023).
 About 60 million pounds were used in homes and gardens (Xerces Society, 2023).
-We can eliminate chemical pesticides.
+We can eliminate pesticide use in homes and gardens.

 Climate Warming

-By 2050, most of Ohio could experience an additional 2-3 months per year with days above 86 degrees (American Resiliency, 2022).
-Bees have been on Earth for 130 million years and can’t adapt fast enough to climate changes and extreme weather events.
-We can restore tree canopy.
+By 2050, most of Ohio could experience an additional 2 to 3 months per year with days above 86 degrees (American Resiliency, 2022).
+Bees have been on Earth for 130 million years and can’t adapt quickly enough to climate changes.
+We can restore native tree canopy to support more biodiverse, sustainable, resilient communities.

 Take the No Pesticide Pledge